How Does Exercise Lower Blood Pressure?

 Research indicates that engaging in regular physical activity may help you improve your heart health by maintaining healthy blood pressure levels.

-It's no question that physical activity does a lot of good for your overall health, providing cardiovascular, metabolic, and mental health benefits.
+There's no question that physical activity does a lot of good for your overall health, providing cardiovascular, metabolic and mental health benefits.
 One of the most well-known benefits of exercise is its ability to lower your blood pressure, and maintaining healthy blood pressure levels is critical for longevity.

 What Is Blood Pressure?